nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-1/index.md

 listing above, but *WHY* is an interesting question!
 Why not just a magic number at $C6FC .. $C6FF or whatever?

-# Finding BOOT0 Again
+# Finding BOOT0 ...
+Again

-Anyway, this code might not be running at $C600 if the disk controller is in a different slot so a short time later we do some stack shenanigans to find out where our code is running:
+Anyway, the BOOT0 code might not be running at $C600 if the disk controller is in a different slot so a short time later we do some stack shenanigans to find out where our code is running:

 From [C600ROM Disassembly](https://6502disassembly.com/a2-rom/C600ROM.html):